getkey/io-game-history/readme.md

 This is a graph of the evolution of io games.

-Arrows represent "inspirations".
+Arrows represent **gameplay** "inspirations".
 If you think I am mistaken about a relationship, please open an issue or a PR.
 However, since this is quite open to interpretation, I might disagree with you and not change it.
+Note that for simplicity sake, I am considering the games as they were at their release.

-I used the [Wayback Machine](https://web.archive.org/) to determine release dates.
+I used the [Wayback Machine](https://web.archive.org/) or publicly available data to determine release dates.
 Please open an issue or a PR if a date is wrong, with a source such as a Wayback Machine entry or a release tweet by the creator.

 This graphic is by no mean complete.
 Please submit a PR if you want to add a game.
+But for now:

-Please do not submit smaller games for now, as I would like to keep this graph readable.
+- Please do not submit smaller games, as I would like to keep this graph readable.
 I will think of a way to include more of them later.
+- Please do not submit games from the current quarter.

 ## How to generate this graph